astropy/astropy/docs/development/releasing.rst

     Most fixes will mention their related issue in the commit message, so this tends to be pretty reliable.
 Some issues won't show up in the commit log, however, as their fix is in a separate pull request.
 Usually GitHub makes this clear by cross-referencing the issue with its PR.
-A future version of the ``suggest_backports.py`` script will perform this check automatically.

 Finally, not all issues assigned to a release milestone need to be fixed before making that release.
 Usually, in the interest of getting a release with